9beach/mpv-config/README.md

 ## Installation

-You can copy and install each Lua script below individually.
+You can install each Lua script below individually by just copying it.
 Please notice that the installation script is probably just for me, and also that subtitle settings of `mpv.conf` and `script-opts/on-file-loaded.conf` are for Koreans.
 Anyhow it installs all the scripts and settings of this repository.

 First [install mpv](https://mpv.io/installation/) and then download and unzip [this repository](https://github.com/9beach/mpv-config/archive/refs/heads/main.zip).